larskuhtz/wai-cors/README.md

 Cross-Origin Resource Sharing (CORS) For Wai
 ============================================

-This package provides a Haskell implemenation of CORS for [WAI](http://hackage.haskell.org/package/wai) that aims to be compliant with [http://www.w3.org/TR/cors](http://www.w3.org/TR/cors).
+This package provides a Haskell implementation of CORS for [WAI](http://hackage.haskell.org/package/wai) that aims to be compliant with [http://www.w3.org/TR/cors](http://www.w3.org/TR/cors).